The Top 8 Motorcycle Safety Tips

 Stay in Your Comfort Zone

-Motorcycle riding is fun and exhilarating, but it is also dangerous.
+Motorcycle riding is exhilarating but also dangerous.
 Motorcycle riders need to ride within their comfort zones.
 If you’re not comfortable with something, don’t do it.
 Trust your gut and only ride on certain roads or under certain conditions when you’re ready.
 If corners or tight turns make you nervous, for example, respect that fear and reduce your speed.
-Going around corners or turns at a lower rate of speed may give you more control and help you remain calm throughout.
+Going around corners or turns at a lower speed will give you more control and help you remain calm throughout.

-One of the best ways to be comfortable on your bike, however, is to make sure that your bike is the right size and weight for you.
+One of the best ways to be comfortable on your bike is to make sure that your bike is the right size and weight for you.
 When purchasing your first bike, visit numerous dealers to get a feel for different sizes and models.
 If it feels too big or too heavy, it probably is.
 You’ll want to choose a bike that is the right height, weight, and engine size for your body and your riding experience.

 - The Right Weight – You need to get a feel for the weight distribution from side to side.
 A good fit should allow you to control the bike with ease.
 This might mean choosing a bike that is lighter so you can control the bike when it begins to lean over.

-- The Right Height – The right height bike will also allow you to sit on the seat and still have both feet flat on the ground.
+- The Right Height – The right bike will also allow you to sit on the seat and still have both feet flat on the ground.
 Additionally, check to see how far from the seat your foot and hand controls are.
 Are you overreaching?

-- The Right Engine Size – Engine size is important.
-If you are a beginner, choose a lower powered engine because these are easier to control for less experienced riders.
+- The Right Engine Size – If you are a beginner, choose a lower powered engine because these are easier to control for less experienced riders.